Release context

 What we do not disclose publicly and why

-The format of the diary remains applied: we describe the course of decisions, the impact on the work of teams and the compromises we make during the development of “How we prepared a public launch”.
+The format of the diary remains applied: we describe the course of decisions, the impact on the work of the teams and the compromises we make during the development of “How we prepared the public launch”.
 This is enough to honestly show progress.

-We record progress without embellishment: results, limitations and priorities for the next cycle.
+We record progress without embellishments: results, limitations and priorities for the next cycle.
 For the block “How we prepared a public launch”, this rhythm of communication turned out to be the most useful.

 Practical summary of the week

-If in one sentence: “How we prepared the public launch” in this release it became more practical for the daily work of the teams and calmer in the production process.
+If in one sentence: “How we prepared the public launch” in this issue became more practical for the daily work of the teams and calmer in the production process.

 Хочете перевірити Vezha на вашій інфраструктурі? Перейдіть на vezha.io та надішліть запит на демо.